BLDG 92 Visiting Artist Program

 There is parking available throughout the Yard, available on a first-come, first-served basis.
 BNYDC offers a free, scheduled shuttle service.

-The Yard is home to almost 300 businesses in a variety of industries.
+The Yard is home to more than 300 businesses in a variety of industries.
 Out of respect for their work and tenancies, Visiting Artists must recognize boundaries and accept the necessary limitations of certain areas.
 Visiting Artists negotiate independently with Yard tenants for access to leased spaces, and for the right to photograph or otherwise make a record of those spaces.
 In some cases, BLDG 92 staff will offer an introduction to particular Yard tenants upon request of the Visiting Artist.

 Visiting Artists who wish to conduct research are encouraged to use the Brooklyn Navy Yard Archive, which houses 40,000 maps and plans of the facility, and extensive collections of Yard-related historic illustrated newspapers, photographs, postcards, stereoscope cards and oral histories.
 Archive visits are by appointment only.